About herpes zoster - "shingles"

-Herpes Zoster (Shingles) Case #1
+Herpes Zoster (Shingles).
+Case #1

-This patient had moderate pain on day 4 of his illness, but after using wheatgrass extract three times a day, his pain subsided in just 2 days.
+This patient had moderate pain on day 4 of his illness, but after using wheatgrass extract, his pain subsided in just 2 days.

-Herpes Zoster (Shingles) Case #2
+Herpes Zoster.
+Case #2

-Unaware of the efficacy of wheatgrass for this condition at the time, I prescribed him acyclovir, a powerful immunosuppressant, anti-viral agent.
-The medication worked well on the rash, but the severe oral infection and pain that followed as a result of the medication was serious enough to require hospital admission, and he was off work for four weeks.
+I recall in my pre-wheatgrass days, when the CEO of a large company presented with a "saddle shaped" rash of herpes zoster on his chest wall.
+Unaware of wheatgrass use for this condition at the time, I prescribed acyclovir, a recognised pharmaceutical immunosuppressant, anti-viral agent.
+The medication worked well on the rash, but the severe oral infection and pain that resulted from the medication (due most likely to immune suppression) required hospital admission and 4 weeks off work.